 In 2020 it was announced that the San Francisco Chronicle would be launching a new podcast hosted by longtime Chronicle journalist Kevin Fagan that would be coming in 2021.
 The podcast would be the Chronicle’s first narrative podcast and would be produced in partnership with Sony Music Entertainment and the U.K. based Ugly Duckling Films.
 The podcast will be an investigative podcast and will be hoping to bring justice to this case.

-o if you want to follow along with the case in real time and maybe even help them solve this unsolved murder then please go and check that out on Spotify.
+If you want to follow along with the case in real-time and maybe even help them solve this unsolved murder then please go and check that out on Spotify.

 That is the very strange and sad story of The Doodler Murders and let’s hope they find him and bring him to justice.